MarckBarrion/argos-crazyflie_python-wrapper/ENVSETUP.md

 # Environmental Setup for the Crazyflie Swarm-Blockchain Project
+by: Marck Herzon Barrion (2024)

-Based from Dr. Volker Strobel: https://iridia.ulb.ac.be/~vstrobel/articles/StrPacDor2023scirobotics.pdf
+Based from the work of Dr. Volker Strobel: https://iridia.ulb.ac.be/~vstrobel/articles/StrPacDor2023scirobotics.pdf

 ## Installation of ARGoS:
 1. Install dependencies: